noanti/brm/README.md

 ```

 ### Usage
-Download the latest version of server and run it.
-The minecraft config file and worlds will in path `~/.brm/config`
 ```shell
 brm start
 ```
+This will download the latest version of server and run it.
+The minecraft config file and worlds will in path `~/.brm/config`